madMAx43v3r/mmx-node/README.md

   - Proof challenges are now deterministic, apart from random infusions every 256 blocks on average
   - If a proof's hash passes a filter, it will change future challenges and update difficutly
   - Timelord rewards are now paid out every 50 blocks in bulk to fastest TL
+  - There are no more dummy blocks (blocks without proof)
 - VDF segment count is now dynamic, depending on TL speed:
   - This means VDF verify time wont increase unless the GPU is at it's compute limit
   - Previously VDF verify time would increase even if the GPU is not maxed out, due to fixed parallel work